Northern & Shell: History

 Northern & Shell's "portfolio" of soft-porn magazines was offered for sale in 2001 in order to provide cash to invest in the then newly acquired Express Newspapers group.
 Some viewed the sale as an attempt to distance the company from the pornography business, but most analysts believed it to be only a financial move as The Fantasy Channel, Northern and Shell's adult cable channel, wasn't included in the sale.

 In 2004, Northern & Shell sought acquisition of additional publications — The Spectator and The Daily Telegraph, along with its sister publication The Sunday Telegraph.
 It was unsuccessful in its bid for The Telegraph, losing out to David and Frederick Barclay, who had long sought to own the paper.

 On 23 July 2010, Northern & Shell bought Channel 5 Broadcasting Limited, which operates Channel 5, 5* and 5USA for €125 million (£103.5 million) from the RTL Group.
 On 1 May 2014, the channels were sold to Viacom for £450 million (US$759 million).

 In 2013, Northern & Shell announced that its TV listing magazine TV Pick would no longer be published.

 In 2014, Northern & Shell invested in a series of startups under the brand Northern & Shell Ventures.
 This included investments in OpenRent, Tepilo and Lulu.

 In February 2018, Trinity Mirror purchased Northern & Shell's publishing operations (titles including the Daily Express, Sunday Express, Daily Star and Daily Star Sunday; and three celebrity magazines, OK!, New!, and Star) for £126.7 million.

 Building

 The building at 10 Lower Thames Street was built in 1985 and has a distinctive blue glass facade.
-It was first built for Samuel Montagu & Co.
+It is next door to the old Billingsgate fish market and was first built for Samuel Montagu & Co.
 It is now partly occupied by N&S and partly rented out as serviced offices.

+The building featured in the TV series Bergerac, Series 6 Episode 6 "A man of sorrows", the building frontage badged as Insurance company Norman Deutscher Greenburg.
+Inside the building features some interior lifts with panoramic views overlooking the foyer.